-Trump urges Chicago to implement ‘stop and frisk’ policy
+Donald Trump urges Chicago to implement ‘stop and frisk’ policy

 Police in New York still use the tactic, but are much more circumspect about using it.
 Last year, the police stopped and frisked 10,861 individuals, the lowest number since 97,296 in 2002, according to the New York Civil Liberties Union.
 In 2010, nearly 686,000 people were stopped and frisked.

-In 2016, the Chicago police department signed an agreement with the American Civil Liberties Union, promising to limit “stop and frisk” encounters.
+In 2016, the Chicago Police Department signed an agreement with the American Civil Liberties Union, promising to limit “stop and frisk” encounters.
 Mr. Trump said he’s asked the Justice Department to work with local law enforcement in Chicago to end the ACLU pact, which he called a “terrible deal” that “ties law enforcement’s hands.”

 Last month, Mr. Sessions said such agreements, known as consent decrees, are too restrictive on police officers.
 He blamed the consent decrees for crime increases in large cities such as Chicago, Baltimore and St. Louis.

-The number of homicides in Chicago have dropped over the last two years, but remain relatively high compared to other large cities.
-So far this year, 419 people were murdered in Chicago, according to the Chicago Tribune’s homicide database.
-That represents a decline from a total of 551 in 2017 and 558 in 2016.
+The number of homicides in Chicago has dropped over the last two years, but remains relatively high compared to other large cities.
+This year, with almost three months to go, 419 people were murdered in Chicago, according to the Chicago Tribune’s homicide database.
+There were 551 in 2017 and 558 in 2016.

-The total number of shooting victims is also on the decline.
-Through October, 2.346 people were shot in Chicago, 630 fewer than the 2,976 victims for all of 2017, according to the Chicago Tribune’s shooting database.
-The number of shooting victims peaked n 2016 when 3,348 people were shot in the city.
+The number of shooting victims is also on the decline.
+Through October, 2,346 people were shot in Chicago, 630 fewer than the 2,976 victims for all of 2017, according to The Chicago Tribune’s shooting database.
+The number of shooting victims peaked in 2016 when 3,348 people were shot in the city.

 Law enforcement officials enthusiastically welcomed Mr. Trump.
 The International Association of Chiefs of Police annual conference is attended by thousands of law enforcement officials from across the country and around the world.